Optimism & Kindness

 Conclusion

-The research is clear: optimism and kindness are not just nice qualities to have—they're essential for human flourishing.
+The research is clear: optimism and kindness are not just nice qualities to have — they're essential for human flourishing.
 They improve our physical health, mental well-being, relationships, and overall quality of life.

 "May Your Compass Always Point True North"

-When we choose optimism and practice kindness, we find our true north—our authentic selves, our deepest values, and our unique purpose.
+When we choose optimism and practice kindness, we find our true north — our authentic selves, our deepest values, and our unique purpose.

-This resource guide was compiled with research from Harvard University, University of Pennsylvania, Greater Good Science Center (UC Berkeley), National Institutes of Health, and other leading institutions.
+Compiled with research from Harvard University, University of Pennsylvania, Greater Good Science Center (UC Berkeley), National Institutes of Health, and other leading institutions.

-Key Contributors: Dr. Martin E.P.
-Seligman, Dr. Jonathan Haidt, Dr. Barbara Fredrickson, Dr. Dacher Keltner, Lewina Lee (Harvard), Dr. Alan Rozanski (Mount Sinai)
+Key contributors: Dr. Martin E.P.
+Seligman · Dr. Jonathan Haidt · Dr. Barbara Fredrickson · Dr. Dacher Keltner · Lewina Lee (Harvard) · Dr. Alan Rozanski (Mount Sinai)